Barry Hall: Sam McFarlane incident

 Whilst playing in a reserves game for St Kilda against North Melbourne in Round 14 in 1997, Hall struck Sam McFarlane, a slightly built wingman, in the jaw, breaking it in three places.
 McFarlane spent the next three days in hospital getting the jaw wired back together and was sidelined for ten weeks.
 Although McFarlane returned for the final two games of the year, he never returned to play league football again.

 Steven Febey incident

 In the 1998 second semi-final St Kilda held the lead over Melbourne near the end of the second quarter.
 After being tackled by Steven Febey, Hall dropped his knees into Febey's head and after regaining his feet he slung Adem Yze to the ground.
 In frustration his outburst lead to an altercation with teammates Matthew Lappin and Shane Wakelin where Hall had to be restrained by his teammates and trainers.
-The incident resulted in a four-match suspension and Melbourne then took control of the match and won easily, ending St Kilda's 1998 season.
+Melbourne then took control of the match and won easily, ending St Kilda's 1998 season.
+The incident resulted in a four-match suspension.